 Large metal appliances

-For example*: dishwashers, dryers, freezers, furnaces, ovens, ranges, refrigerators, stoves, wall ovens, washers, water heaters, washing machines
+For example*: dryers, freezers, furnaces, ovens, ranges, refrigerators, stoves, wall ovens, washers, water heaters, washing machines, dishwashers (if mostly metal)

 Large appliances are accepted at the Drop-off Center in the Bulky Materials Recycling area.
 Have your load checked by the attendant before unloading.